TimBoleslawsky/data-science-vault/Notes/Spark.md

-Apache Spark is a general-purpose engine for large-scale data processing, primarily used to implement [[Parallel Programming in Python|parallel programming]].
+Apache Spark is a general-purpose engine for large-scale data processing, primarily used to implement [parallel programming](Parallel%20Programming%20in%20Python.md).
 Unlike MapReduce it is not a programming paradigm but Spark also includes the MapReduce idea.
 The advantages of Spark are:
 - Speed, ease of use, flexibility across many workloads
 - The programming model allows for cached computations, flexible operations, and iteration
 - Parallelization can be done automatically by the engine (like with MapReduce)